-NTUC Enhanced IncomeShield raises the annual claim limit of $100,000 MediShield Life gives you to $1,500,000.
+NTUC Enhanced IncomeShield fills the gaps of MediShield Life.
 It also enables you to stay at better wards or in private hospitals, depending on which plan you choose.

 Being able to make claims for pre- and post hospitalisation expenses is also a key benefit, as these costs can be considerable and aren’t covered by MediShield Life.
 Other perks include being able to make claims for emergency hospitalisation while overseas.

 NTUC Enhanced IncomeShield policyholders can also take part in NTUC Orange Health, a rewards programme that lets you earn points (redeemable for vouchers) when you take part in fitness activities, and offers a very cheap $20 basic health screening.